gtk-rs/gtk3-rs/README.md

 ``` Shell
 ./target/debug/EXAMPLE-NAME
 ```

 or with cargo run (repeating the compilation features used above), example:

 ``` Shell
 cargo run --all-features --bin EXAMPLE-NAME
 ```

-Please be sure to have installed all the required libraries before building examples (the list is available on [gtk](https://github.com/gtk-rs/gtk/).
+Please be sure to have installed all the required libraries before building examples (the list is available on the [gtk-rs](https://github.com/gtk-rs/gtk/) repository).

 ## LICENSE
 The gtk-rs examples repository is licensed under the MIT license, please refer to the LICENSE and COPYRIGHT files for more information.